pbaljet/CPSC-4970/docs/modules/m0/techtools.md

 ## Command Line Interface

 Almost all examples and discussions in this book assume you are familiar with a Unix-like system with a command-line interface.
-The examples should work under other environments, such as Mac OS X, but the reader can expect slight variations.
-On Windows,
+The examples should work under other environments, such as Mac OS X, but the reader can expect slight variations on specific operations systems.

 ## Java Development Kit (JDK)